Kathryn2354/VBA/Readme.md

 # Explanation of the VBA Code

 ## This code is to change the cells with a hyperlink to markdown link format.
+    `'Start of function
-    `Sub changeMarkdownlinkformat()
+      Sub changeMarkdownlinkformat()

+    'initialize variable nemed cell as range.
      Dim cell As Range

+    'This loop through a certain range of cells to change the text with hyperlink attached into the markdown link format for the C Column.
      For Each cell In Range("C3:C40")

+    'Start of first if statement
      If cell.Value = "What is Data Science" Then cell.Value = "[What is Data Science](https://docs.google.com/document/d/1yhVB9DfddvJIiXitX2ZC1W0D3cJbcvib5fWmUlgqNO0/edit)"
         ElseIf cell.Value = "VBA" Then cell.Value = "[VBA](https://docs.google.com/document/d/1ASoeI5CjFgyQTBm-HFPvmRC_94niTPx4s9crQEDVb10/edit)"
         ElseIf cell.Value = "Data Communication" Then cell.Value = "[Data Communcation](https://docs.google.com/document/d/1PTe_eezbRdZcxIOODyiQzDM4vtjVNJkVDC_7vZQSoZE/edit)"